 MEDICAL INSURANCE: You can’t assume your insurance will go with you when you travel.
 It’s very important to find out BEFORE you leave.
 You need to ask your insurance company two questions:

 In many places, doctors and hospitals still expect payment in cash at the time of service.
 Your regular U.S. health insurance may not cover doctors’ and hospital visits in other countries.
 If your policy doesn’t go with you when you travel, it’s a very good idea to take out another one for your trip.
+Local hospitals may not work with U.S. insurance companies.
+You may be required to pay all your fees prior to being released, then submit to your insurance.
 For more information, please see our medical insurance overseas page.

 TRAFFIC SAFETY AND ROAD CONDITIONS: While in the UAE, U.S. citizens may encounter road conditions that differ significantly from those in the United States.
 The information below concerning the United Arab Emirates is provided for general reference only, and may not be totally accurate in a particular location or circumstance.